 Top Signature Strengths: Humor and Kindness

 Licensed Clinical Social Worker in the state of Tennessee

 Alyce Benson is a Licensed Clinical Social Worker with over 18 years experience working with adults, adolescents, and children with developmental disabilities and co-occurring mental health disorders.
 She received both her bachelor’s and master’s degrees in social work from the University of Tennessee, Knoxville.
 Ms. Benson specializes in working with individuals who present complex behavioral, medical, and psychological issues, and has extensive experience working in numerous community-based settings and with numerous interdisciplinary teams.
 She has provided seminars at both national and international conferences for NADD and AAMR.
 She is a member of the National Association of Social Workers and National Association for the Dually Diagnosed.

 MSW, Simmons College

-Lauren Charlot, LICSW, PhD is a Developmental Psychologist and is a licensed clinical social worker in North Carolina.
-She has been working with individuals with Intellectual and Developmental Disabilities (IDD) and severe co-occurring psychiatric disorders and challenging behaviors, for over 30 years.
-She is the Clinical Director of the NC START East team based out of New Bern, North Carolina and an assistant professor of psychiatry and Director of ID/MH Services at the UMass Medical School/UMass Medical Center.
-She has published original research, and has lectured widely on a variety of topics related to the care of individuals with IDD and ASDs (Autism Spectrum Disorders) across the United States, Canada and in Europe.
+Lauren Charlot, LICSW, PhD is a Developmental Psychologist, who has been working with individuals with Intellectual and Developmental Disabilities (IDD) and severe co-occurring psychiatric disorders and challenging behaviors, for over 30 years.
+Dr. Charlot is a Co-Chair of the National Center for START Services Research Committee and a member of their national team.
+She is an assistant professor of psychiatry at the UMass Medical School and an adjunct professor at Eastern Carolina University.
+She has published original research, and has lectured widely on a variety of topics related to the care of individuals with IDD (Intellectual & Developmental Disabilities) and ASDs (Autism Spectrum Disorders) across the United States, Canada and in Europe.

 Luke Kalb, PhD